aces/Loris/modules/user_accounts/README.md

 - Modifications performed on the MyPreferences page will be reflected on the user account page when viewing the edited account.
-- The user account module registers a widget on the dashboard module to provide information on the number of accounts that need activation approval.
+- The user account module registers a widget on the dashboard module to provide information on the number of accounts that need approval.